zachholcomb/flash_cards_python/README.md

 # flash_cards_python
-Rebuilt an easy project that I completed while learning Ruby in Python Needs refactoring, this is my first Python project
+Rebuilt an easy project that I completed while learning Ruby in Python

+This project is probably in desperate need of refactoring because this is my first Python project